JacksonHacker/hw1_python/README.md

 **Note: The file `src/main/resources/Docs.txt` is the input file you must use as per hw1 guidelines.
 Please don't edit it or move it.**

-### TL;DR: If you have already started coding, your code should have ideally been returning document names as results.
-Now all you have to do is return your results as strings via the respective `q5_*` functions.

 # Test your code

 Tests have been provided for you in the `src/test/python/edu/arizona/cs/test_q5.py` file.